viamrobotics/docs/docs/tutorials/get-started/try-viam-sdk.md

 ## Drive your rover in a square

-Now that you have connected the rover to Viam with the SDK, you can start writing code to control the Viam Rover.
+Now that you have connected the rover to Viam with the SDK, you can start writing code to control the rover.
-The following code moves the Viam Rover in a square:
+The following code moves the rover in a square:

 {{< tabs >}}
 {{% tab name="Python" %}}